influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/continuous_queries.md

 2. The optional `WHERE` clause:

-    Because CQs run on different time ranges in the future, you don't need to (and shouldn't!) specify a time range in the `WHERE` clause.
+    Because CQs run on regularly incremented time intervals you don't need to (and shouldn't!) specify a time range in the `WHERE` clause.
 When included, the CQ's `WHERE` clause should filter information about tags.

 *CQ examples:*